doj/Ultimate-USB-to-Controlport/README.md

 connectors) you can also purchase a
 [Proto Shield R3](https://store.arduino.cc/usa/proto-shield-rev3-uno-size).

-The following picture shows the loation of all I/O pins on the Arduino Uno R3 board.
+The following picture shows the location of all I/O pins on the Arduino Uno R3 board.

 ![Arduino Uno R3 pinout](https://upload.wikimedia.org/wikipedia/commons/c/c9/Pinout_of_ARDUINO_Board_and_ATMega328PU.svg)